lue-bird/elm-syntax-type-infer/README.md

 ## TODO

--   add local types in a fully separate (optional!) step
 -   add more tests
--   never substitute partial variable uses
+-   never substitute partial variable uses (maybe by instead tracking partials as only the variable name necessary to search for instances)
 -   (mutually) recursive type aliases can run into an infinite loop
+-   add local types in a fully separate (optional!) step

 ### performance problems?